Ministry Team

-Devana Parish Church has a Ministry Team comprising two Ministers of Word and Sacrament, Rev Peter Johnston and Rev David Stewart, and a Mission Development Staff Worker, John Amalanand.
+Devana Parish Church has a Ministry Team comprising two Ministers of Word and Sacrament, Rev Peter Johnston and Rev David Stewart, and the Minister to St. John's Deaf Local Mission Church, Rev Mary Whittaker.

 Never far from church life, Peter's birth was announced at the afternoon communion service at St Columba's Church of Scotland, Pont St, London where his father was the organist.